-Prior to issuing documents for tender and/or construction, F&S shall review and approve the drawings and specifications to be issued.
-Projects of complex scope may require more reviews than others and it is always encouraged to submit the CD design stages for review with F&S. Approval of 90% CD or greater by F&S is required before proceeding to the next stage of development.
+Prior to issuing documents for tender and/or construction, F&S shall review the drawings and specifications to be issued.
+Projects of complex scope may require more reviews than others and it is always encouraged to submit the CD design stages for review with F&S. Review for compliance of 80% CD or greater by F&S is required before proceeding to the next stage of development.
+Documents shall be submitted for review via a RES Power Request submission.